catmando/LocoRuby/README.md

 If you want to add additional security you can set up a key on both your server and the local machine.
 You must provide a digest function on your server that matches the digest in LocalRuby.

-1. On the local machine launch RubyLocal with the `--key your_key` option.
-I.e. `RubyLoco --key myspecialkey`
+1. On the local machine launch LocoRuby with the `--key your_key` option.
+I.e. `LocoRuby --key myspecialkey`.
+If you are launching LocoRuby from a shortcut (.lnk) your can specify the options in the shortcut target, but here is a tip:
+Typically your shortcut link will look like this `"C:/SomeDirectory/LocoRuby.exe"`.
+You want to specify the options outside the double quotes, i.e `"C:/SomeDirectory/LocoRuby.exe" --key myspecialkey`
-2. On the server provide a service to digest a string like this `Digest::SHA1.hexdigest("--#{your_key}--#{some_string}--")` I.e. `Digest::SHA1.hexdigest("--myspecialkey--#{s}--")`
+2. On the server provide a service to digest a string like this `Digest::SHA1.hexdigest("--#{your_key}--#{some_string}--")` I.e. `Digest::SHA1.hexdigest("--myspecialkey--#{s}--")` where s is the string to digest typically provided via a get request parameter.
 3. Provide an encrypt function to LocalRuby.init.
 The function takes a string and a call back.
 Make an ajax call to your server routine to encrypt the string and return the digested string.
+See the example above for a typical encrypt function.

 ##System Tray Icon##